scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Finally, bundling is another way to use workflows in conjunction with an HPC scheduling system.
 Whereas aggregates are concerned with jobs and groups operations, bundling is concerned with combining executable units into a single submission script.
-This distinction means that bundling is not part of the workflow definition, but a means of tailoring batch scripts for different HPC systems.
+This distinction means that bundling is not part of the workflow definition, but is a means of tailoring batch scripts for different HPC systems.
 Bundles allow users to leverage scheduler resources effectively and minimize queue time, and can be run in serial (the default) or parallel.
 Users enable bundling by passing the command line argument ``--bundle``, optionally with another argument ``--parallel`` to run each command in the bundle in parallel (the Python API has corresponding options as well).
 The simplest case of a bundle is a submission script with the same operation being executed for multiple jobs.
 Bundling is what allows the submission script to contain multiple jobs executing the same operation.
 By storing information about the generated bundles during submission, **signac-flow** prevents accidental resubmission just as in the unbundled case.
-While the example above does not use either groups or aggregation, bundles works seamlessly with both.
+While the example mentioned above does not use either groups or aggregation, bundles works seamlessly with both.

 Synced Collections: Backend-agnostic, persistent, mutable data structures
 -------------------------------------------------------------------------